What does it cost to hire a planner?

 There are costs - both financial and emotional - to missed opportunities, overspending, investment mistakes, unnecessary taxes, and being unprepared for major expenses and life events.
 Procrastination makes it worse.
 Wherever you are in your journey, a great deal of wealth is passing through your hands as time goes by.

 Your cost is determined by the complexity of your situation and your priorities.
-Abby charges $240 an hour for time spent in person and behind the scenes.
-She provides a fee quote before you commit, and your final cost will not exceed the quote.
+Abby provides a fee quote before you commit, and your final cost will not exceed the quote without your agreement.

 If the advice and guidance you receive helps you reach your goals, it's priceless, especially considering the amount of money you will likely earn and spend over your lifetime.